CCPC Logo

 Visit Website

 Natural Lands This is a reimbursement grant program funded by the PA Department of Conservation and Natural Resources and administered by Natural Lands.
-The program offers a yearly spring grant round funding grants from $1K to $25K that encourage sustainable development, protect and steward natural resources, implement land stewardship, restoration, riparian buffers, conservation plans and ordinances among other outdoor recreation projects The application period is now closed.
-In 2022, North Coventry and East Coventry Townships, as well as Lundale Farm, received mini-grants through this program.
+The program offers a yearly spring grant round funding grants from $1K to $25K that encourage sustainable development, protect and steward natural resources, implement land stewardship, restoration, riparian buffers, conservation plans and ordinances among other outdoor recreation projects This program opens once each year.

 Schuylkill River Restoration Fund